Armani-T/Caesium/README.md

 ### Expressions

 An expression is any valid code which can be turned into a single value.
+All valid code is made up of expressions (except the `exit` keyword which exits the prompt).
+Expressions are
-With the exception of the `exit` keyword, all valid code is made up of expressions.
-Expressions are evaluated right to left by default unless brackets (`()`) are used.
+evaluated right to left by default unless brackets (`()`) are used.

 ### Values

 There are only 2 built-in values: `True` (or `1`) and `False`  (or `0`).
-Caesium is case-insensitive so it will accept them in upper, lower and even mixed case.
+Caesium is case-insensitive, so it will accept them in upper, lower or even mixed case.

 There is also the `random` keyword which randomly evaluates to either `True` or `False` whenever it is used.

 ```
 Cs> TRUE